wes06/Drift-A-Part/readme.md

 Validation:
 Can **real noise from acceleration data** generate interesting shapes?

-	 - Hardware/Firmware/Mechanical development
-	 - Import real data
+	 - Import real data (after Hardware/Firmware/Mechanical development)
-	 - Export positions into 3D Space from CSV (Rhino)
+	 - Export positions into 3D Space from CSV (into Rhino and Web visualizations)
 	 - Heavy skew into Vertical Axis
 	 	(I speculate that it is because its the axis that is suffering constant 1g and therefore drifting much more)